varunprajan/varunprajan.github.io/_posts/2020-12-20-retry-driven-development.markdown

 We can make a final set of improvements to our script.
 The obvious one is to use the *historical* exchange rates API endpoint instead of the current one.
 This seems easy but in fact it is incompatible with the original cron scheduler.
 The issue has to do with the "logical date" vs the actual date.
 If we retry the Dec 1 job on Dec 3, we want the date passed to the API endpoint to be Dec 1, *not* Dec 3.
 In other words, each daily run of the ETL job has a "logical date" associated with it, and, even when retrying later, that logical date needs to be attached to that run.
 Using the actual date in place of the logical date leads to errors.
 While cron does not handle this issue, both Airflow and Prefect do.

 For many data sources, historical data is not readily available.
-The example of exchange rates that forms the basis of the case study is perhaps too optimistic.
-Supporting historical data lookups adds extra work (and possibly also blows up the size of the database), and many APIs choose not to support it (or, at the very least, limit the amount of time that you can look back).
+The example of exchange rates that forms the basis of the case study might therefore be considered too optimistic.
+Supporting historical data lookups adds extra work (and possibly also blows up the size of the database backing the API), and many APIs choose not to support it (or, at the very least, limit the amount of time that you can look back).
 How do we deal with time in these cases?

 The solution is actually one we've already mentioned: modularizing the tasks!
 The key idea here is that, if we save the raw data first, then "downstream" tasks (tasks that occur after saving the raw data) can be retried both safely and correctly.
 Of course, if that first task fails, we're still borked, but at least errors in other parts of the code are not critical.